 - On a sketch on Thank God You're Here, Bob Franklin found himself thrust into the role of a revolutionary leader.
-While his followers where certainly ready to act, Bob himself kept sidetracking the uprising with all sorts of irrelevancies and general reluctance to do anything.
+While his followers were certainly ready to act, Bob himself kept sidetracking the uprising with all sorts of irrelevancies and general reluctance to do anything.

 - This is basically the whole point of Citizen Smith.
-In his own mind "Wolfie" Smith is the leader of the Tooting People's Front, an an urban Marxist revolutionary on the verge of bringing "power to the people", in emulation of his hero Che Guevara.
-In reality the Tooting Popular Front is entirely composed of the small group of his friends who humour him, and Wolfie is an unemployed dreamer and small time criminal, whose plans never go anywhere due to laziness or poor organisation.
+In his own mind "Wolfie" Smith is the leader of the Tooting People's Front, an urban Marxist revolutionary on the verge of bringing "power to the people", in emulation of his hero Che Guevara.
+In reality, the Tooting Popular Front is entirely composed of the small group of his friends who humour him, and Wolfie is an unemployed dreamer and small-time criminal, whose plans never go anywhere due to laziness or poor organisation.
 The one time in the series he actually accomplishes anything revolutionary, namely hijacking a Scorpion Tank - which itself was mostly down to luck - and using it to storm Westminster, his victory is immediately undercut when he finds the Parliament has already disbanded for Summer recess.

 - Paranoia: Several secret societies may fall victim to this, but the Humanists especially spend more time debating the most pointless of minutae involving their glorious revolution than actually trying to make that revolution come to pass.
 One noted example was forming a focus group to decide on the colour of the banners for the victory celebration.

-- In RENT, while many of the characters fit this to some degree, most critics argue that Collins, being from an upper middle class background with the skills and connections to make a living himself, is probably the most egregious example.
+- In RENT, while many of the characters fit this to some degree, most critics argue that Collins, being from an upper-middle-class background with the skills and connections to make a living himself, is probably the most egregious example.